Zhengzhou East railway station: Station layout

-The station has 3 levels underground with 3 island platforms (6 platforms in total).
-The B1 level is for the station concourse, which houses the customer service center and ticket vending machines.
-The single island platform for Line 1 is on the B2 level.
-The dual island platforms for Line 5 and Line 8 are on the B3 level, cross-platform interchange between Line 5 and Line 8 is provided.
+The station has three levels underground with three island platforms (six platforms in total).
+Level B1 is for the station concourse, which houses the customer service center and ticket vending machines.
+The single island platform for Line 1 is on level B2.
+The dual island platforms for Line 5 and Line 8 are on the B3 level, and a cross-platform interchange between Line 5 and Line 8 is provided.